Derathelion/Capstone/Technical Technique Presentation .md

 ## Technical Technique Demonstration
 - Data wrangling, also known as data munging or data preprocessing, is the process of cleaning, transforming, and enriching raw data to make it suitable for analysis.
-- Steps to take: 1.
+- Steps to take: (1).
 Read in the csv file,
-                 2. Do Exploratory Data Analysis like getting the shape of the data
-                 3. Generate Unseen Data
+                 (2).
+Do Exploratory Data Analysis like getting the shape of the data (3).
+Generate Unseen Data
-                 4. Drop the unseen Data from the Data and load it to a Data Frame
-                 5. Export the data to a csv file.
+                 (4).
+Drop the unseen Data from the Data and load it to a Data Frame (5).
+Export the data to a csv file.
-- Thia will help you to run a machine learnng model and test on both the Data taine and the Unseen data.
+- This will help you to run a machine learnng model and test on both the Data taine and the Unseen data.

 ## Implementation Plan
--.
-Day 1.
+- Day 1.
 Get a sample Data
 - Day 2.
 Load the data to pandas using jupyter notebook and execute your code.
 - Entire presentaion was done in Python using Pandas in Jupyter notebook.
 - Two Practice sessions and one dry run

 ## Conclusion
-- This presentation will achieve a Technical technique in Data Wrangling using pandas it will showw some data cleaning and exploratory data analysis.
+- This presentation will achieve a Technical technique in Data Wrangling using pandas it will show some data cleaning techniques and exploratory data analysis.
   Also it will show how to split a fraction of a data to be used for machine learning.

 ## Appendices